A sample itinerary for a first–time visit

 For authentic Lao food, choose one of the restaurants we recommend here.
 If it’s not too hot, try a Lao barbecue, called sindad.

-Finally time for a nightcap, and in Luang Prabang, there's something for everyone.
-For people watching, go to Tangor, Opera or Dao Fa on the main street.
-For a nice glass of wine, Chez Matt has a good selection.
-For conversation and cocktails, head to Icon Klub.
-Backpackers flock to lively Redbul Bar, Lao Lao Garden, Hive and Utopia, all within a few drunken steps of each other.
-If you want to experience something truly local, take a tuk tuk to popular beer bars like Star Beer, Yensabai, Dao Fa Nightclub or Full Moon Karaoke.
+Finally time for a nightcap, and in Luang Prabang, there’s something for everyone.
+For people watching, go to Tangor, Opera or Maolin Tavern on the main street.
+For cocktails, head to Icon Klub, Sugar Cocktail Bar or 525.
+Backpackers flock to lively Redbul Bar and Utopia, all within a few drunken steps of each other.
+To experience something truly local, take a tuk tuk to popular beer bars like Yensabai, Dao Fa Nightclub or Full Moon Karaoke.

 By law, bars and restaurants must shut by 23:30 in Luang Prabang.
 As you learned from waking up for the morning alms, locals start their day extremely early and the curfew is in place so tourists don’t disrupt local life.
 There’s no shame in going to bed at this point.
 But if you’re really not ready to call it a night, you have one option: bowling.
 Drivers will be waiting outside the bars to corral you into their tuk tuks and maybe you’ll find yourself bonding with new travel buddies over bowling and beer.